 Tell us about yourself.
-Education and/or Profession: Backblor of Science A. A. a Current Organization Memberships: Miami ASSIC of Real for 5 Surfside Boards/Committees on which you have served: Tours + Board (2016-2018) Specific Interests: I am active in the Surfside businesses on Specific Interests: I am active in the Surface businesses on Harding Ave, participate in monthly Regular Commission, Meetings, Pot and Town Ordinative Meetings to Protect Our Be-2ch.
-What personal qualifications can you bring to this board or committee? what personal qualifications can you bring to this board or committeer worked at Unikulay 9567 Harding (Jan2017 - Dec 2018) 291.
+Education and/or Profession: Backblor of Science A. A Current Organization Memberships: Miami ASSIC of Real for 5 Surfside Boards/Committees on which you have served: TOUNS + Board (2016-2018) Specific Interests: I am active in the Surfside businesses on Specific Interests: I am active in the Surface businesses on Harding Ave, participate in monthly Regular Commission, Meetings, Pot and Town Ordinative Meetings to Protect Our Be-2ch.
+What personal qualifications can you bring to this board or committee?
+Worked at Unikular 9567 Harding (Jan2017 - Dec 2018) 2 Gr. worked at Unikulay 9567 Harding (Janzoit - Decages) 296.
 Currently working + partner at HRH 9513 Harding Ave.
-Why do you wish to serve on this hoard/committee?
+Why do you wish to serve on this board/committee?
 Make a difference in the "future" of Harding Ave.
 Make a difference in the "future" of Harding Ave.
 Too many empty store fronts.
-M. Da.
-1. 1/20/18
+M. M. 1.12 1/20/18